Andreachurchwell/aise-w9d1-splitstrategy-churchwell-diaz/partner_comparison.md

 **Final conclusion:**

-> For the Diabetes Regression dataset, we recommend Partner A’s random holdout + KFold strategy as the primary evaluation method.
+> For the Diabetes Regression dataset, I recommend Partner A’s random holdout + KFold strategy as the primary evaluation method.
 Partner B’s ordered + time-aware approach is still valuable to understand and would be more appropriate for a true time series problem (e.g., forecasting over months or years), but it is less well-matched to this specific dataset.